 - Reduce the speed of your mixer to low and add the eggs one at a time

-- Add the self raising flour and continue to mix on a low speed until combined.
+- Add the self raising flour and coconut and continue to mix on a low speed until combined.

 - Drop dessertspoons of mixture onto trays lined with baking paper (mixture will be quite runny)